mlswg/mls-protocol/draft-ietf-mls-protocol.md

 implementation of these elliptic curves, they SHOULD perform the additional checks specified in Section 7 of {{RFC7748}}

+Encryption keys are derived from shared secrets by taking the first 16 bytes of H(Z), where Z is the shared secret and H is SHA-256.

-### ART with P-256 and SHA-256
+### P-256, SHA-256, and AES-128-GCM

-This ciphersuite uses the following primitives:
+This ciphersuite uses the following primities:

-* Hash function: SHA-256
+* Hash function: P-256
 * Diffie-Hellman group: secp256r1 (NIST P-256)
-* AEAD: N/A
+* AEAD: AES-128-GCM

 Given an octet string X, the private key produced by the Derive-Key-Pair operation is SHA-256(X), interpreted as a big-endian